hopkinton-independent-logo2x

 Hopkinton Public Schools announced on Sunday that it will be “extending February break by one more day” on Monday as a blizzard moves in Sunday night through Monday afternoon.

-The school district posted on its Facebook page Sunday afternoon that school is cancelled for Monday.
-All after-school activities have been cancelled as well.
+The school district posted on its Facebook page Sunday afternoon that school is canceled for Monday.
+All after-school activities have been canceled as well.

 “Our facilities team and [Department of Public Works] partners will be working throughout the storm, clearing parking lots, walkways and roadways,” the post states.
 “In the meantime, please stay safe, stay warm and enjoy the extra day with family.”